vpsfreecz/vpsadminos/docs/user-guide/setup.md

 osctl pool install tank
 ```

-`pool install` will mark the pool so that *osctld* will always import it on start.
+`osctl pool install` will mark the pool so that *osctld* will always import it
-It works by settings a custom user property called `org.vpsadminos.osctl:active`
+on start.
+It works by settings a custom user property called
-to `yes`.
-All configuration is stored on installed zpools, the rest
+`org.vpsadminos.osctl:active` to `yes`.
+All configuration and data is stored on
-of the system does not have to be persistent between reboots.
+installed zpools, the rest of the system does not have to be persistent between
-`osctl pool install` will also automatically import the pool into *osctld*.
+reboots. `osctl pool install` will also automatically import the pool into *osctld*.

-*osctld* will create several datasets and will generally assume the zpool is
+*osctld* will create several datasets and will generally assume that no one else
-not using anyone else.
+is using the zpool.
 If you'd like, it is possible to scope *osctld* to
 a subdataset on your zpool, so that it will ignore all datasets above its own.
 The following command will scope *osctld* to dataset `tank/data/osctld`: